alexmurray/ubuntu-security-podcast/content/episode/episode-216.md

 +++
 title = "Episode 216"
 description = """
-  For the final episode of 2023 we discuss challenges in creating PoCs for vulns in tar and the looming EOL for Ubuntu 23.04, plus we look into security updates for curl, BlueZ, Netatalk, GNOME Settings and a heap more.
+  For the final episode of 2023 we discuss creating PoCs for vulns in tar and the looming EOL for Ubuntu 23.04, plus we look into security updates for curl, BlueZ, Netatalk, GNOME Settings and a heap more.
   """
 date = 2023-12-15T17:42:00+10:30
-lastmod = 2023-12-15T17:44:51+10:30
+lastmod = 2023-12-15T18:14:38+10:30
 draft = false
 weight = 1001
 episode_image = "img/usp_logo_500.png"